New Ostomate Information/Overview

 Stoma shape and height can add challenges to maintaining a good seal.
 The desired stoma is round, with the os (opening) right in the middle and the stoma height of 1/2 to 1 inch.
 A flush stoma is at skin level, a low -profile stoma is less than 1/2 inch in height, and a retracted stoma is under the skin level.
 Low profile, flush and retracted stomas may need a type of product that is convex in shape.
 A convex product can also be helpful with loose abdominal skin to give added support to the skin around the stoma.

 Convex products bow out on the skin side of the barrier ring or skin barrier which allow these products to push into the skin helping the stoma to protrude out slightly more, so it can be pouched to avoid leaking.
 There are various levels of convexity from shallow to deep.
-There are cautions in the use of convexity such as using with a hernia, using with a separation of the skin from around the stoma, can skin pressure sores/wounds.
+There are cautions in the use of convexity such as using with a hernia, using with a separation of the skin from around the stoma, and skin pressure sores/wounds.

 An ostomy belt that is specific to the brand of ostomy products being worn helps give extra support which can help support the seal.